-The Board met seven times in 2016.
-All directors attended in excess of 75% of the total number of meetings of the Board and committees of the Board on which they served.
+The Board met six times in 2017.
+All directors attended more than 75% of the total number of meetings of the Board and committees of the Board on which they served.
 Our Corporate Governance Guidelines include a policy that Board members are expected to attend the annual meeting of stockholders.
-All of the individuals serving as directors at the time of our 2016 Annual Meeting of Stockholders attended our 2016 Annual Meeting of Stockholders.
+All of the individuals serving as directors at the time of our 2017 Annual Meeting of Stockholders attended our 2017 Annual Meeting of Stockholders.